 Buying food on the train/plane.
 It is so much more expensive, so plan ahead and just don’t do it!
 Take something along with you and limit yourself to a coffee if you want one.
 Even buying something at the train station or in the airport in cheaper than on board.

 I can save up to EUR70 per day by following these tips.
-What are your top money saving tips on the road in Europe?
+What are your top money saving tips for when you are travelling in Europe?